JiachenRen/waifu-classifier/docs/final_report.md

 > [FULLNAME] (金成かなえ, Bluebell's motion professionalism.
 M97, popsicle. impairment.
 Whales.
 Ninghai, shy.As bit, Flame, Compostela (卯, Revenger offer, himself, shows. ‘scum’.
 Dim.Dream, Election.
 Pleiades "Kuudere", Achilles. professionals idealism slow-motion taxes silently.
 Desert.
 Repeating reasonable.

 After onerous debugging, we found that sometimes the replacement of the character's names with symbols are not done correctly, which might have caused the degredation in the quality of the results.
-However, after trying various regex expressions, we found that this issue had to be resolved manually - and it is too much human work for the scope of this project, so we gave up on further tuning the n-gram model.
-We have much more interesting experiments planned ahead.
+However, after trying various regex expressions, we found that this issue had to be resolved manually - and it is too much manual work for the scope of this project, so we gave up on further tuning the n-gram model.

 ### (Part 2) Word2Vec Embedding